paypal/squbs/docs/orchestration_dsl.md

 }
 ```

-Similar to Aggregator, an orchestrator generally does not declare the Akka actor receive block but allows the expect/expectOnce/unexpect blocks to define what responses are expected at any point.
+Similar to Aggregator, an orchestrator generally does not declare the pekko actor receive block but allows the expect/expectOnce/unexpect blocks to define what responses are expected at any point.
 These expect blocks are generally used from inside orchestration functions.

 ### Scala: Orchestration Future and Promise